BekiChemeda/python-projects-for-beginners/bank-system-simulation/readme.md

 ### Bank System
-This System let you simulate Bank System.
+This is Bank System Simulation using python guide.
+This script lets you practice oop while creating Bank systems simulation project.

 ### What you learn from this project
 - Class Inheritance